Til-Weimann/witcher3-heightmaps/README.md

 # Other

-- If you wonder what data is stored in the other w2ter.N.buffer files, check out this GDD Presentation: https://archive.org/details/GDC2014Gollent
+- If you wonder what data is stored in the other w2ter.N.buffer files, check out this GDC Presentation: https://archive.org/details/GDC2014Gollent

   To sum it up: